trilitech/tezos-developer-docs/docs/reference/unity/Wallet.md

 void GetActiveAddress()
 ```

-Returns the address (technically the public key hash) of the currently connected account, or NULL if no wallet is connected.
+Returns the address (public key hash) of the currently connected account, or NULL if no wallet is connected.

 ### `RequestSignPayload()`